emaste/CIS-Benchmark/UserAccountsEnvironment.markdown

 5.1 Establish Secure Configurations
 Maintain documented, standard security configuration standards for all authorized operating systems and software.

 13 Data Protection
 Data Protection

+## 5.5.5 Ensure root login is restricted to system console

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+The file /etc/ttys contains a list of valid terminals that may be logged into directly by root.

+#### Rationale:
+Since the system console has special properties to handle emergency situations, it is important to ensure that the console is in a physically secure location and that unauthorized consoles have not been defined.

+#### Audit:
+<pre><code># cat /etc/ttys</code></pre>

+#### Remediation:
+Remove entries for any consoles that are not in a physically secure location.
+This can be done by changing the status of those consoles from secure to insecure.

+#### CIS Controls:
+Version 7

+5.1 Establish Secure Configurations
+Maintain documented, standard security configuration standards for all authorized operating systems and software